Generation X: Grunge

-Nirvana singer Kurt Cobain (pictured here in 1992) was called the "voice of Generation X" in the 1990s, playing the same role for this demographic as Bob Dylan and John Lennon played for Baby Boomers in the 1960s.
+Nirvana singer Kurt Cobain (pictured here in 1992) was called the "voice of Generation X" in the 1990s, playing the same role for this demographic as Bob Dylan and John Lennon played for baby boomers in the 1960s.

 A notable example of alternative rock is grunge and the associated subculture that developed in the Pacific Northwest of the U.S. Grunge lyrics have been called the "product of Generation X malaise".
 Vulture wrote, "the best bands arose from the boredom of latchkey kids".
 Producer Jack Endino said, "People made records entirely to please themselves because there was nobody else to please".

 Grunge lyrics are typically dark, nihilistic, angst-filled, and anguished.
 They often address themes such as social alienation, despair, and apathy.
 The Guardian wrote that grunge "didn't recycle banal cliches but tackled weighty subjects".
 Topics of grunge lyrics include homelessness, suicide, rape, broken homes, drug addiction, self-loathing, misogyny, domestic abuse, and finding "meaning in an indifferent universe".
 Grunge lyrics tend to be introspective and aim to enable the listener to see into hidden personal issues and examine depravity.
 Notable grunge bands include Nirvana, Pearl Jam, Alice in Chains, Stone Temple Pilots, and Soundgarden.

-Hip hop
+Hip-hop

 This cartoon depicts a 1980s-era dancer doing breakdancing, an African-American dance form that was a key part of hip hop culture.

-The golden age of hip hop refers to hip hop music made from the mid-1980s to mid-1990s, typically by artists originating from the New York metropolitan area.
+The golden age of hip-hop refers to hip-hop made from the mid-1980s to mid-1990s, typically by artists from the New York metropolitan area.
 The music is characterized by its diversity, quality, innovation, and influence after the genre's emergence and establishment in the previous decade.
-It has various subject matter, while the music is experimental and the sampling eclectic.
+It has various subject matter, while the music is experimental hip-hop and the sampling eclectic.
 Artists associated with the era include LL Cool J, Run–D.M.C., Eric B. & Rakim, Beastie Boys, N.W.A., De La Soul, A Tribe Called Quest, Public Enemy, Tupac Shakur, and The Notorious B.I.G.

-In addition to lyrical boasting, hip hop was also often used as social protest.
+In addition to lyrical boasting, hip-hop was also often used as social protest.
 Lyrics from the era often draw attention to social issues, including afrocentric living, drug use, poverty, crime and gang violence, religion, culture, the state of the U.S. economy, and the modern man's struggle.
 There was also often an emphasis on black nationalism.
-Conscious and political hip hop tracks of the time were a response to the effects of American capitalism and President Reagan's conservative political economy.
+Conscious hip-hop and political hip-hop tracks of the time were a response to the effects of American capitalism and President Reagan's conservative political economy.
 Public Enemy's most influential song, "Fight the Power", came out at this time; the song speaks up to the government, proclaiming that people in the ghetto have freedom of speech and rights like every other American.
 According to Rose Tricia, "In rap, relationships between black cultural practice, social and economic conditions, technology, sexual and racial politics, and the institution policing of the popular terrain are complex and in constant motion".